adolgert/adolgert.github.io/_posts/2020-08-31-FSM-for-Science.md

 layout: post
 author: adolgert
 title: Finite state machines as a design pattern for scientific code
+description: The mathematical definition of a finite state machine is a template for a design pattern for scientific simulation.
 keywords: finite state machine, design patterns, scientific software
 usemathjax: true
 ---

-The mathematical definition of a finite state machine is a template for a design pattern for scientific simulation.

 # Introduction